joelchrono12/joelchrono12.ml/index.md

 my thoughts and ramblings about tech, gaming and other hobbies, my favorite of which is [origami](/origami).
 I hope you enjoy your visit!

-Take your time and explore the many sections you can see in the navigation bar!
+Take your time and explore for a while, navigate around and find even [more sections](/more/) to check out if you wish.
-You can find other links in the [more](/more) section.
 </article>

 <!-- Place this where you want the latest song info to show -->